-Among the early releases of 2017, Jordan Peele’s brainy Hitchcockian thriller “Get Out” is among the best-reviewed of the year, but its genre elements may prevent it from scoring anything beyond a well-deserved nod for screenplay.
+Early 2017 releases include Jordan Peele’s brainy Hitchcockian thriller “Get Out,” among the best-reviewed of the year; Universal is pushing it hard, hoping that its genre elements won’t prevent it from scoring anything beyond a well-deserved nod for screenplay.

-James Mangold’s delivers an R-rated Marvel family drama with “Logan,” a stylish reinvention of the superhero genre made possible by Hugh Jackman and Patrick Stewart, who were willing to close out their roles as Wolverine and Charles Xavier, respectively.
+James Mangold delivers an R-rated Marvel family smash with “Logan,” a stylish reinvention of the superhero genre made possible by Hugh Jackman and Patrick Stewart, who were willing to close out their roles as Wolverine and Charles Xavier, respectively.

 Cannes 2017 delivered a handful of contenders.